GA-repos/Git_Workflow_Teams/README.md

 `git rebase` is what you're rebasing your branch "on top of" — it will be the new "base" for your current branch if executed._

-Note that we've configured your Git installations to automatically rebase when you run `git pull` -- normally, pulling from a remote creates a merge commit.
+Note that you can configure your Git installation to automatically rebase when you run `git pull` -- normally, pulling from a remote creates a merge commit.
-This allows you to stay up to date with a remote without littering your commit history with merges.
-If you didn't have Git set up that way, you'd have to run `git pull --rebase` to get the same behavior (more on this configuration option [here](http://gitready.com/advanced/2009/02/11/pull-with-rebase.html)).
+Configuring Git for a rebase allows you to stay up to date with a remote without littering your commit history with merges.
+If you don't have Git set up that way, you have to run `git pull --rebase` to get the same behavior (more on this configuration option [here](http://gitready.com/advanced/2009/02/11/pull-with-rebase.html)).

 Whew, that was a lot!
 Let's recap.